Law and Disorder Policy

 Age Verification Policy

-Players will not be able to proceed to the payment page until they have self-certified that they are over 16 years old.
+Players will not be able to proceed to the payment page until they have self-certified that they are over the required age to play.

 If there is any doubt as to the age of a self-certified player we will use Age Verification software to seek confirmation.
 For any records which are not matched, we use a secondary stage service where records are run against the electoral role.
 If this proves unsuccessful, where possible we will try to contact the player by telephone.